-Cincinnati police to discuss fatal gunfire exchange
+Cincinnati Police To Discuss Fatal Gunfire Exchange

 They have scheduled a news conference for 1 p.m.
 EDT Monday.

-Police Chief Eliot Isaac said at the scene on Friday that the officer had an arm wound that wasn’t considered life-threatening.
+Police Chief Eliot Isaac on Friday that the officer had an arm wound that wasn’t considered life-threatening.
 He was treated at a hospital and later released.

 A suspect died at the scene.